Rexshack-RedM/rsg-bathing/README.md

 # Credits
 - not sure where the orignal code came from
-- if you build this resouce and have any issues with it please contact me
+- if you build this resource and have any issues with it please contact me